bananagobananza/Pwncollege-Cryptography/Challenge/level 5/README.md

 2nd step: the exploitation
 - In my Crypto5_algorithm.py, assume i have ```key = b"Sup3r_S3cr3t!!!!"``` which is 16 bytes.
 - Assume i have the ```flag = b"pwn.college{practice}"``` after encryption i got ```b'J0iSC8HwAILxQRk1vAtXfREysHhTodUsV3SjxB492ZGfWsThqAId7Xq4EDpFwYEp'```
-- Reading the problemm, it said that i can pad letter i want to the front of the orginal flag, then it will encrypt for us:
+- Reading the problem, it said that i can pad letter i want to the front of the orginal flag, then it will encrypt for us:
 Ex: pad 4 A's to the front pwn.college{practice} -> AAAApwn.college{practice}.
 - Only then it will encrypt.
 By this, we can bruteforce each letter of the flag.
 Since the blocksize is 16, we first try to add 15 A's to the front of the flag: pwn.college{practice} -> AAAAAAAAAAAAAAApwn.college{practice}.